walshbr/introduction-to-text-analysis/sentiment-analysis/sentiment-analysis.md

 # Sentiment Analysis

 We began this book by talking about interpretation on a micro level: close reading asks you to pay attention to every small detail in a text to produce analysis.
-We have sense zoomed out to think about what we could gain from macro reading, where computers enable us to understand texts in new ways from word frequencies,
+We have sense zoomed out to think about what we could gain from macro reading, where computers enable us to understand texts in new ways.
+In our final moments, we will loop back around to the beginning.

+We have repeatedly stressed the interplay of computation and interpretation: when the computer spits some results at you, your work has only begun.
+The computer can supply evidence, but you must use that data yourself.
+The computer does not really read.
+You do.
+And the kind of reading we are suggesting here is one that reads with the computer.

+But you have probably also noticed in the last few chapters

 When we look at a text purely based on word counts, as a bag of words with no sense of sequence, we lose a sense of its context.
 We gain the ability to make generalizations about the text